Skip to main content

 Chris Saddock, JD, LLM Taxation, practices business and individual tax planning for high-net-worth individuals and closely-held corporations and partnerships.
 Chris has an extensive history serving private clients as a tax and business adviser by preparing and implementing complex business and holding structures, as well as maximizing tax efficiencies and ensuring compliance.
 His areas of practice include U.S. passthrough entity planning, U.S. trust and estate tax planning, mergers and acquisitions, fund formation, startups, cryptocurrency, and international income and estate tax planning.

-This session will explore the intricacies of trust planning for Non-Resident Aliens (NRAs) with US-based beneficiaries or US-source income and real estate holdings.
-Attendees will gain insights into key strategies for effectively structuring trusts to meet tax, legal, and estate planning objectives.
+Explore the intricacies of trust planning for Non-Resident Aliens (NRAs) with US-based beneficiaries or US-source income and real estate holdings.
+You will gain insights into key strategies for effectively structuring trusts to meet tax, legal, and estate planning objectives.

 General Session